CromwellCMS/Cromwell/website/docs/overview/installation.md

 # Installation

-There are multiple ways of how to install and run the CMS
+There are multiple ways of how to install and run Cromwell CMS

 ## 1. Docker single container
 For most use-cases the recommended way is to to run the CMS insde a Docker container.
 Our image goes with already installed MariaDB and Nginx, so you only need to install Docker on your OS.